pramaniks/ecs-fargate-dotnetcore-cdk/README.md

-# Happy Coding !! :relaxed::metal::muscle:
+# Now that's all about it :relaxed:.
+Till then happy Coding !! :metal::muscle: